Pediatric Dentistry Palmdale & Lancaster, CA

 When should my child start using fluoride toothpaste?

-You can let your child use fluoride toothpaste when their first tooth erupts.
-This is according to the American Academy of Pediatrics (AAP) and the American Dental Association (ADA).
-At this stage, use only a minimal amount, about the size of a grain of rice.
+According to the American Academy of Pediatrics (AAP) and the American Dental Association (ADA), your child can use fluoride toothpaste when their first tooth erupts.
+At this stage, use only a minimal amount of toothpaste, about the size of a grain of rice.

-Excessive ingestion of fluoride can lead to fluorosis, which causes white spots or lines on permanent teeth.
+Excessive fluoride can lead to fluorosis, which causes white spots or lines on permanent teeth.
+While this problem does not affect your dental health, it can change tooth color.
 To prevent fluorosis, encourage your child to spit out the excess paste after brushing and teach them proper brushing techniques.

-Schedule a dental exam today!
-Visit us for all of your dental care needs.
-Call our dentists in Lancaster, CA at (661) 948-6700 or schedule a visit to our Lancaster office online.
-Call our dentists in Palmdale, CA, at (661) 273-6565 or schedule a visit to our Palmdale office online.
+Get routine care for you and your child.
+Call our Lancaster office at (661) 948-6700 or schedule a dental visit to our Lancaster dentist office online.
+You can call our Palmdale office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.